duduscript/poj/README.txt

 This is my repository.
-I create it for my answer!
+I create it for my answer in poj.